 Register your school’s clean up event at Clean Up Australia’s website.

-The ABC’s wider Schools Project are offering a War on Waste Schools pack
+- The ABC’s wider Schools Project is offering a War on Waste Schools pack

 Contact our waste education team for more information.